sportiellomike/mousebreedeR/README.md

 `library(mousebreedeR)`

 # How to actually run the software
+Generally, I'd recommend just using the GUI unless you have a good reason not to (https://sportiellomike.shinyapps.io/mousebreedeR/[https://sportiellomike.shinyapps.io/mousebreedeR/]) since it can be used by true novices, and is the quickest way to get results.

-This software is built for people of intermediate R experience.
-Having said that, so long as you follow these instructions very carefully below, anyone should be able to use this software.
-Generally, I'd recommend just using the GUI unless you have a good reason not to (https://sportiellomike.shinyapps.io/mousebreedeR/[https://sportiellomike.shinyapps.io/mousebreedeR/])
+This pacakge/vignette is built for people of intermediate R experience.
+Having said that, so long as you follow these instructions very carefully below, anyone should be able to use it.

 ## Download what you need
 * Download the vignette from this link: https://github.com/sportiellomike/mousebreedeR/blob/main/vignettes/Vignette.Rmd